jefeish/copilot-fundamentals-training/copilot-operations.md

-# Copilot Tour: Creating a Calculator App
+# Demo: First Copilot Interactions

-## Description
+### Description

 This tour showcases essential Copilot features by leveraging a small React Calculator App.
+> Note: Make sure you installed the NPM components and started the App

 # Inline Help